gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 ### Histogram filter

 Each 2d white and yellow segments are projected onto the Duckiebots reference frame.
 Then the horizontal distance from the white/yellow segment to the desired position (middle point between right white lane and yellow lane) is calculated.
 The same is done for the angle phi.

-For all the segments a histogram is calculated which can be then display under as an image stream.
+Each segment's extracted tuple (d and phi) casts a vote in the measurement likelihood histogram matrix.
+This matrix can be then displayed as an image stream.

+The hope is that the majority of segments will vote to the same area of the histogram.
+With this matrix, the belief matrix is updated.

 Snippet of the the generation of votes for the histogram filter